safetydave/open-spacial/README.md

 * Deterministic unit tests
 * Statistical unit tests to provide some level of assurance that observed results are drawn from an expected distribution.
 These tests are applied to random selection of source seat (`TestOccupancy.test_source_distribution`) and office seating (`TestOccupancy.test_seating_distribution`).
-* Visual inspection tests which provide positive and negative examples of available paths for random occupancies at each value of p ('TrialRunner.draw_case()').
+* Visual inspection tests which provide positive and negative examples of available paths for random occupancies at each value of p (`TrialRunner.draw_case()`).

+My learning objectives included migrating notebook sketches to properly structured Python projects including a range of tests suitable for analytics applications.
+I made some progress.

 ### 4. Still working on the go script...